granaivo/5GMETA/README.md

 This project is a new version of the 5GMETA open source platform published at the end of the H2020 5GMETA project.
 The original project is available here: https://github.com/5gmeta/5gmeta

 The [5GMETA](https://cordis.europa.eu/project/id/957360) Platform is an open data-centric Internet of Things (IoT) messaging platform for [Connected and Automated Mobility (CAM)](https://digital-strategy.ec.europa.eu/en/policies/connected-and-automated-mobility) applications and service providers.
-The [5GMETA](https://cordis.europa.eu/project/id/957360) Platform creates a CAM data monetization ecosystem that allows different stakeholders along the data value chain to exploit data in a more effective and profitable way.
+The [5GMETA](https://cordis.europa.eu/project/id/957360) Platform creates a CCAM data monetization ecosystem that allows different stakeholders along the data value chain to exploit data in a more effective and profitable way.

 A fundamental principle supported by the [5GMETA](https://cordis.europa.eu/project/id/957360) Platform is that of achieving a total decoupling between Data Producers and Data Consumers.
 This means that Data Producers do not need to be directly connected to Data Consumers.
 The [5GMETA](https://cordis.europa.eu/project/id/957360) Platform acts as a broker between Data Producers (vehicles or RSUs) and Data consumers (third-party applications or services).
-However, the 5GMETA Platform is not a simple publish-subscribe broker, and it includes functions for data management, data monetization and cybersecurity as well as providing data access mechanisms.
+However, the 5GMETA Platform is not a simple publish-subscribe broker, and it includes functions for data management, [data monetization](https://zenodo.org/records/13771538) and cybersecurity as well as providing data access mechanisms.
 The [5GMETA](https://cordis.europa.eu/project/id/957360) platform provides secure end-to-end data management services such as data anonymization, encryption, packaging/formatting, computing and sharing mechanisms.
 In contrast with a Data Lake, the 5GMETA Platform provides live data delivery.
 The users of the [5GMETA](https://cordis.europa.eu/project/id/957360) Platform receive the data from the subscribed dataflows in a continuous manner with no storage service within the 5GMETA Platform rather than the required memory buffering.

 The 5GMETA open platform aims to leverage car-captured data to stimulate, facilitate and feed innovative products and service.
 This platform intends to catalyse data and provide OEMs, SMEs and high-tech start-ups with them in order to feed their innovative services and ideas and, ultimately, generate revenues.

 It is designed to operate as a common infrastructure for implementing data pipelines for heterogeneous [Connected, Cooperative and Automated Mobility (CCAM)](https://transport.ec.europa.eu/transport-themes/smart-mobility/cooperative-connected-and-automated-mobility-ccam_en) applications.

 ![Platform Overview](docs/images/platform_high_level.jpg)

 [5GMETA](https://cordis.europa.eu/project/id/957360) Plateform is an interactive platform that functions as a broker between data producers (such as vehicles or road sensors) and data consumers (such as app providers).
 With the [5GMETA](https://cordis.europa.eu/project/id/957360) Platform, data consumers can subscribe to specific data flows and decide how to use and deploy them: process them, store them or discard them.
 The [5GMETA](https://cordis.europa.eu/project/id/957360) Platform allows data to be decoupled from their producers, thus eliminating the necessity of creating direct links between producers and consumers.
 Nevertheless, the [5GMETA](https://cordis.europa.eu/project/id/957360) Platform does not only act as a broker, but it also includes functions that address data management, data monetization and cybersecurity.

 ![Platform arch](docs/images/5GMETA_platform_elements.png)